fdelbrayelle/generator-jhipster-kafka/USE_CASES.md

 7. "For which topic?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name?")
 8. "What is the consumer polling timeout (in ms)?" - Your answer or '10000' by default (global for all consumers)
 9. "Define the auto offset reset policy?" - Your answer or 'earliest' by default (global for all consumers)
+10. "How do you want to (de)serialize consumed/produced data?" - Your answer or 'Basic' by default
-10. "Do you want to continue adding consumers or producers?" - Your answer or 'N' par default
+11. "Do you want to continue adding consumers or producers?" - Your answer or 'N' par default
-11. Overwrite all files in conflict
+12. Overwrite all files in conflict
-12. `SomeEventTypeConsumer` (consumes `String`) is available with a `SomeEventTypeDeserializer`
+13. `SomeEventTypeConsumer` (consumes `String`) is available with a `SomeEventTypeDeserializer`

 ### Create a producer NOT linked to an entity